sanjit-sinha/PyBypass/README.md

 Currently it can bypass various types of shortlinks, filehosters, videoservers and gdrive sharer links.

-you can also find PyBypass n pypi.org https://pypi.org/project/PyBypass/
+you can also find PyBypass in pypi.org https://pypi.org/project/PyBypass/

 -----